metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Required:

 - `action` (String) Specifies the action taken on a pod failure when the requirements are satisfied.
-Possible values are:- FailJob: indicates that the pod's job is marked as Failed and all  running pods are terminated.- FailIndex: indicates that the pod's index is marked as Failed and will  not be restarted.
+Possible values are: - FailJob: indicates that the pod's job is marked as Failed and all running pods are terminated. - FailIndex: indicates that the pod's index is marked as Failed and will not be restarted.
 This value is beta-level.
-It can be used when the  'JobBackoffLimitPerIndex' feature gate is enabled (enabled by default).- Ignore: indicates that the counter towards the .backoffLimit is not  incremented and a replacement pod is created.- Count: indicates that the pod is handled in the default way - the  counter towards the .backoffLimit is incremented.Additional values are considered to be added in the future.
+It can be used when the 'JobBackoffLimitPerIndex' feature gate is enabled (enabled by default). - Ignore: indicates that the counter towards the .backoffLimit is not incremented and a replacement pod is created. - Count: indicates that the pod is handled in the default way - the counter towards the .backoffLimit is incremented.
+Additional values are considered to be added in the future.
 Clients should react to an unknown action by skipping the rule.

 Optional: